EAllaucaD/jsproject/Readme.md

 ## Image in DockerHub

-You need account in Docker Hub and update your php Image.
+You need account in Docker Hub and update your js Image.

 ### Results